Moving Mesh with Streamline Upwind Petrov-Galerkin (MM-SUPG) Method for Time-dependent Convection-Dominated Convection-Diffusion Problems: Results for Isotropic Diffusion

+Within this example, we also consider a time-dependent flow given by ${\boldsymbol b} = (y-t, x-t)$.
+This time-dependent velocity field introduces rotational and time-varying transport, testing robustness of the method under non-uniform flow.
+The convergence rates in the $H^1$-seminorm and $L^2$ norm can be found in Figure \ref{ex2-timedependent}, where numerical values are recorded in Tables \ref{ex2-timedependent-H1} and \ref{ex2-timedependent-L2}.
+Again, both MM-FEM and MM-SUPG perform much better than FM-FEM and FM-SUPG with larger $N$.

-We see small oscillations along the top of the surface in the direction of the flow in Figure \ref{4solutionsOscillatingHillsideviewCap} (a) while this is not present in Figure \ref{4solutionsOscillatingHillsideviewCap} (b).
-However, for larger $N$, we see that the DMP is not violated (compare Figures \ref{4solutionsOscillatingHillsideview} and \ref{4solutionsOscillatingHillsideviewCap}).
+We see small oscillations along the top of the surface in the direction of the outflow in Figures \ref{ex2-sideview2}, even for large $N$.
+However, for larger $N$, we see that DMP is not violated.
 Both methods converge to the same approximate solution as $N$ increases.
-In Figure \ref{4solutionsOscillatingHillsideview} we see that the MM-SUPG method is a noticeable improvement compared to all methods.
-In Figure \ref{4solutionsOscillatingHillsideviewCap} slight oscillations are still present on the backside of the surface (in the direction of the streamlines) for MM-FEM while this absent for MM-SUPG.
+In Figure \ref{ex2-sideview} we see that the MM-SUPG method is a noticeable improvement compared to all methods.
+In Figure \ref{ex2-sideview2}, only slight oscillations are observable on the backside of the surface (in the direction of the streamlines) for MM-FEM.
 This is more prominent for smaller $N$ in the MM-FEM case.
+The different results are due to the fact that Example \ref{example1} involves strong advective transport of sharp features, where SUPG stabilization plays a dominant role.
+In contrast, Example \ref{example2} has a smoother structure where mesh adaptation alone already captures the solution well, reducing the relative impact of SUPG.
+Overall, MM-SUPG provides improved stability and reduced oscillations compared to fixed mesh methods, while offering comparable accuracy to MM-FEM.